-Read on for our suggestion of three Instagrammable arts spots to explore, and easy photography hacks to perfect your snaps.
+So, if you are looking for an Instagrammable spot to snap new #OOTDs this weekend, check out our three picks and tips to perfect your snaps.
 May the “likes” be ever in your favour.

 Why visit: Home to hipster cafes, hole-in-the-wall boutiques and stores selling spices and fabrics, Haji Lane also boasts stretches of colourful street art and wall murals.
 Don’t miss the new mural Boogie in the Dark (above) by Nicia Lam, Yullis Lam and Novena Angela.
 The vibrant artwork depicts sea creatures at an underwater disco-themed party.

 Photo hack: Stop by the popular attraction in the morning before 9am, to beat the crowds and get clean shots.
 Also, the early bird catches the worm – the soft morning light casts a gentle spotlight on the murals, such as those in Muscat Street.